-Students: iggstud@ucdavis.edu Faculty iggstud@ucdavis.edu
+Students: Faculty iggstud@ucdavis.edu iggfac@ucdavis.edu

-Graduate Group Chair: Dr. Huaijun Zhou
+Graduate Group Chair: Dr. Smita lyer

 The Graduate Group Chair is elected from among the GGI faculty members for a 3-year appointment that can be renewed.
-The Chair administers the graduate program and is responsible for financial and programmatic aspects of the group.
+The Chair administers the Graduate Group and is responsible for financial and programmatic aspects of the Group.
 You are encouraged to contact the Chair at any time with any concerns or suggestions you may have.

-Phone (530) 752-1034
+Phone (530) 752-4376

-e-mail: hzhou@ucdavis.edu
+e-mail: smiyer@ucdavis.edu

-Address 2247 Meyer Hall
+Address CIID